kdgregory/pomutil/docs/AppVersion.md

   * If the POM version ends in `-SNAPSHOT`, that is removed (this is prep for a release).
-  * If the POM version ends in a number, the least-singificant number is incremented and `-SNAPSHOT` is appended (this is prep for an integration branch).
+  * If the POM version ends in a number, the least-significant portion of the version is incremented and `-SNAPSHOT` is appended (this is prep for an integration branch).

-  Note that different POMs may have different versions (although this is a bad idea).
+  Note that different POMs may have different versions (although updating independent projects is generally a bad idea).

 * Update parent reference: `--updateParentRef`

+  Disabled by default.

   If used, parent references are updated along with the project version.

-## Roadmap
+The same rules apply: either the parent must match the specified `fromVersion` or you must enable auto-update.